typedclojure/core.typed-dev/README.md

 ## Instructions

-Run `./scripts/clone-all.sh` to clone all core.typed repos into the current directory.
+Run `./script/clone-all.sh` to clone all core.typed repos into the current directory.

-Run `./scripts/checkout-branch.sh BRANCH` to checkout a worktree of each core.typed repo to the git branch `BRANCH` in the `branches/BRANCH` directory.
+Run `./script/checkout-branch.sh BRANCH` to checkout a worktree of each core.typed repo to the git branch `BRANCH` in the `branches/BRANCH` directory.

+`./script/status -s` gives a quick overview of all clones.